-A solo female traveler is a fastgrowing market linked to demographic shifts and increased freedom (Laesser et 2009).
-The increasing population, single families, delayed mainly marriage, and individualist cultures have influenced this travel trend.
+A solo female traveler is a fastgrowing market linked to demographic shifts and increased freedom (Teng & 2023).
+The increasing single Lee. population, single families, delayed marriage, and mainly individualist cultures have influenced this travel trend.
 Over the past few years, traditional family ideologies and societal expectations have changed (Berdychevsky et al., 2013), creating more opportunities and resources for Asian women to travel independently for leisure purposes (Yang et al., 2017).
 Female travelers travel to seek selfidentity, empowerment, and a lifechanging experience (Osman et al., 2020).
-Unlike general travel types, solo female travelers face certain limitations of accessibility and constraints such as sociocultural, personal, practical, and spatial constraints (Wilson & Little, 2008b), reducing their leisure participation.
-Practical examples may include limited restricted movement. unwanted attention (Wilson and Little, 2008a; Yang et al., 2018a).
-The home society's socio-cultural norms and the host community can also affect solo female travelers' experiences, such as mental pressures from their friends or families.
-Despite those limitations, the number of solo female travelers keeps increasing, which requires further research understand this emerging market.
+Unlike general travel types, solo female travelers face certain limitations of accessibility and constraints such as socio-cultural, personal, practical, and spatial constraints (Wilson & Little, 2008b). reducing their leisure participation.
+Practical examples may budget, include limited restricted movement, and unwanted attention (Wilson and Little, 2008a; Yang et al., 2018a).
+The home society's sociocultural norms and the host community can also affect solo female travelers' experiences, such as mental pressures from their friends or families.
+Despite those limitations, the number of solo female travelers keeps increasing, which requires further research to understand this emerging market.

-Several studies have addressed the interest in the female tourism literature, especially the motivation, experiences, and constraints of solo female travelers from Western perspectives (Harris and Wilson, 2007; Wilson and Little, 2008b, 2008a; Wilson et al., 2009).
+Several studies have addressed the interest in the female tourism literature, especially the motivation, experiences, and constraints of solo female travelers from Western perspectives (Wilson and Little, 2008b, 2008a; Wilson et al., 2009).
 Meanwhile, few studies have focused on Asian female travelers (Chung et al., 2017; Yang and Tung, 2018; Yang and Ong, 2020).
-There are limited records of the Asian context because Asian women were not allowed to travel alone in the past (Wilson & Little,
+There are limited records of the Asian context because Asian women were not allowed to travel alone in the past (Wilson & Little, 2008b).

-2008b).
 It is essential to study Asian tourists due to the increasing number of inbound and outbound tourists (Osman et al., 2020).
 Most scholars focus on exploring the Japanese and Chinese female markets within these limited studies.

-According to (Klook Travel, 2019), solo travelers increased by 10% in Hong Kong and mainland China in 2018.
-In 2018, the annual report showed that 60% of Chinese millennials traveled alone (Klook Travel, 2019; WIT, 2019).
+According to Klook Travel (2019), solo travelers increased by 10% in Hong Kong and mainland China in 2018.
+In 2018, the annual report showed that 60% of Chinese millennials traveled alone.
 Meanwhile, Klook Travel (2019) presents the annual growth percentage of the solo travel market among Southeast Asian countries.
-Vietnam has the highest growth percentage among Southeast Asian countries, with 84% in 2019, followed by Thailand at 83% and Indonesia at 79% (Klook Travel, 2019).
+Vietnam has the highest growth percentage among Southeast Asian countries, with 84% in 2019, followed by Thailand at 83% and Indonesia at 79%.
 TripAdvisor (2015) states that 79% of Southeast Asia women plan to travel alone, while 48% of women reported going on a holiday trip.

 Even though Southeast Asia is an emerging market with strong growing economies and the middle class, the information about Southeast Asian solo female travelers can only be found on local news, travel forums, and social media platforms where they share experiences and tips for other solo travelers.
 According to Yang et al. (2017), Southeast Asian women are mainly considered tourism suppliers in existing studies, especially in sex tourism and community-based tourism research.
-Chan's (2007) study is one of a few studies exploring Singaporean women from travelers' perspectives, focusing on their motivation to visit South Korea because of Korean dramas.
+Ng & Chan (2020) study is one of the few that explores the influence of Korean TV dramas on tourism decisions, particularly among young adult women Hong Kong, from travelers' in perspectives, focusing their on motivation to visit South Korea because of Korean dramas.
 Asbollah et al. (2013) study about Malaysian Muslim female travelers whose mobility is constrained by gender and religious practices.
 For example, Muslim wives need their husband's permission to participate in leisure activities.